Blogs designed for people with osteoarthritis can provide tips on how to live well with the condition.

 Some recent posts on the OA Knee Pain blog include whether surgery for knee osteoarthritis is becoming less popular, the do's and don'ts of knee pain, and how cycling can help you to stay active with osteoarthritis.

-Arthritis Research UK is an organization in the United Kingdom that invests in high-quality information, breakthrough treatments, and support for people who are affected by arthritis.
+Versus Arthritis, previously known as Arthritis Research UK, is an organization in the United Kingdom that invests in high-quality information, breakthrough treatments, and support for people who are affected by arthritis.

 Their mission is to create a future free from arthritis.
 They aim to achieve a world without arthritis by finding ways to prevent arthritis from starting, developing a cure for arthritis, and applying and sharing knowledge.